EricaLinaG/emacs-setup/README.md

 ## What is here.

-*I think* This is a pretty straight forward setup.

 There is an _elisp_ directory full of stuff, mostly configurations and extensions which I wrote or borrowed from someone else that aren't available as packages.
 Initialization happens in _elisp/init.el_